DEVVRAT-HUB/Task-manager-frontend/README.md

+My To-Do List Application
+(Placeholder image - Replace with an actual screenshot of your To-Do List app!)

-It's a simple but stylish task list-web application designed to help you keep your tasks effectively.
+This is a simple but stylish task list-web application designed to help you keep your tasks effectively.
 It has a modern, clean interface with a touch of glass morphism and even animation.

 ✨ Features
 Add tasks: Rapidly add new tasks with a description.